Research brief: trust, referral networks, and in-group reputation in Ontario's trades economy (May 2026 — Foundation Brief #3)

 - Brief #1 (

 [[research-brief-psychology-gc-marketing-aversion-may-2026]]): This brief refines the operational interpretation.
 If Brief #1 is read as "build better marketing assets to overcome aversion," that read is wrong.
 The aversion is downstream of the credence-good problem ([[dulleck-kerschbamer-sutter-2011-liability-verifiability-credence-goods]],[[marketing-services-as-credence-good-for-gc]]) — which is not solved by asset quality but by liability + verifiability + in-group reputation.
-Brief #1's empirical claim (48.7% of builders source >50% of sales from referrals —[[apb-sorci-2024-48-7pct-referrals-half-of-sales]]) points the same direction. - Brief #2 (
+Brief #1's empirical claim (48.7% of builders source >50% of sales from referrals —[[apb-sorci-2024-48-7pct-referrals-half-of-sales]]) points the same direction. - Brief #2 (Research brief: risk aversion, loss aversion, and post-failure decision patterns in GC and trades-business decision-makers (May 2026)): Amplifies, not contradicts.
+Brief #2's "social proof works only when the reference group is recognizably proximate" (

-[[research-brief-risk-aversion-post-failure-may-2026]]): Amplifies, not contradicts.
-Brief #2's "social proof works only when the reference group is recognizably proximate" ([[goldstein-cialdini-griskevicius-2008-provincial-norms-hotel-towel]],[[rule-radius-matched-peer-social-proof-only]]) is operationalized here as: proximity in Levin-Cross terms is trust, not closeness.
+[[goldstein-cialdini-griskevicius-2008-provincial-norms-hotel-towel]],[[rule-radius-matched-peer-social-proof-only]]) is operationalized here as: proximity in Levin-Cross terms is trust, not closeness.
 Proximity-by-shared-cohort (BTA, EOS, RenoMark, BILD) is stronger than proximity-by-geography.
 A Toronto GC referred by a BTA cohort peer in Calgary is a closer tie than a Toronto GC referred by a geographically-adjacent acquaintance.

 Related